 What do I need to do after approval?

 WIRB and Saint Louis University each have responsibilities for overseeing this research, thus there are reporting requirements to both organizations.
+Reporting requirements are summarized in the Central IRB Post-Approval Submission Requirements table and described below.

 SUBMISSIONS TO WIRB AFTER INITIAL APPROVAL: